 “If we don’t do it, then who? she told me.
 That advice stuck.
 And when I started to tell my story, people came out of the woodwork – family, friends, elementary school classmates, former teachers, people in the town where I grew up.
 It was incredible.
 So many people wanted to help.”

 Maureen admits that social media has its pros and cons, but she believes it can be an incredible force for good when used in the proper way.
-The chordoma champion fundraising page Maureen set up four years ago to share her story and allow people to rally around her has raised more than $55,000 and she continues to receive an incredible response to her monthly posts on social media.
+The chordoma champion fundraising page Maureen set up in 2012 to share her story and allow people to rally around her has raised more than $55,000 and she continues to receive an incredible response to her monthly posts on social media.

 Today, Maureen is training to be a Chordoma Foundation Peer Connect guide so she can help other survivors navigate their own journeys.
 Always looking ahead to the next horizon, she’s also planning to coordinate a local fundraising event near her home in the Atlanta area, to complement her continued online efforts.
 Maureen’s positive outlook and generosity of spirit are now inspiring others in the same way Sharon first inspired her.